mars0i/masonclj/doc/general/README.md

 These documents don't concern the masonclj library per se.
-They might be useful for anyone interested in using MASON with Clojure, or interested in writing ABMs in Clojure in general.
+They might be useful for anyone interested in using MASON with Clojure, or interested in writing ABMs in Clojure.

 ## Files in this directory: